What’s In A Name?

 “In the beginning ____________ created the heavens and the earth” (Genesis 1:1).

 You likely wrote the word “God” in the blank, as most Bible versions indicate you should.
 But in the original language of the text (Hebrew), it’s not the generic word “God,” as if to say, “In the beginning Deity created the heavens and the earth.”
 Rather, it’s a proper name, and the name is Elohim.
 But there is something odd about the name: it’s a plural noun, which would be like your neighbor introducing himself to you by saying, “Hi, I’m Johns.”
 Tilting your head with confusion, you might think he was just a very poor student of basic grammar, or perhaps that he was imagining himself to be more than one person.
 Whatever the case, you certainly would not take his plural introduction to be an accurate description of himself.
-Why?
-Because there is no coherent sense in which an individual human being can be named as a plural entity.
-And yet, this is precisely how God introduces Himself to us in the first verse of the Bible—as a plurality of being in some sense.
-The idea is made all the more certain later in Genesis 1:

-“Then God [Elohim] said, ‘Let _____________ make man in ____________ image’” (Genesis 1:26).
+“Then God [Elohim] said, ‘Let ___________ make man in __________ image’” (Genesis 1:26).

-While the idea of one God involving a plurality of personhood may sound strange at first, we begin to understand what it means when we take into account the most fundamental and essential truth about God stated in Scripture:
+While the idea of one God involving more than personal being may sound strange at first, we begin to understand what it means when we take into account the most fundamental and essential truth about God stated in Scripture:

 “God is love” (1 John 4:16).